wpoely86/redmine-azure-devops-migrate/README.md

-# Redmine -> Azure DevOps Migration
+# Redmine to Azure DevOps Migration

+This repo has a couple of scripts that can help you to migrate from redmine to Azure DevOps.
+It is **not** a fire and forgot kind of script but acts as a starting point for your own migration.

 ## Issues

-This repo has a script `migrate.py` that can help you to migrate your Redmine issues to Azure DevOps work items.
+The script `migrate.py` will migrate your Redmine issues to Azure DevOps work items.

-It is *not* a fire and forgot kind of script but acts as a starting point for your own migration.
 To use it you have to:

 - install the dependencies in `requirements.txt`
 - adjust the constants at the top of the script (redmine url, tokens, etc)